douglasgreen/outlines/computing/operating_systems/linux.md

 #### Linux vs. Other Operating Systems

-When comparing Linux to other operating systems, such as Microsoft Windows or Apple\'s macOS, several key differences stand out:
+When comparing Linux to other operating systems, such as Microsoft Windows or Apple's macOS, several key differences stand out:

 1.  **Open Source vs. Proprietary**: The most fundamental difference is that Linux is open-source and freely available, whereas Windows and macOS are proprietary systems.
-This means that users and developers have access to Linux\'s source code and can modify it to fit their needs, a flexibility not offered by proprietary systems.
+This means that users and developers have access to Linux's source code and can modify it to fit their needs, a flexibility not offered by proprietary systems.

 2.  **Customization and Control**: Linux offers a higher degree of customization.
 Users can select from various distributions, desktop environments, and software packages to build a system that fits their specific needs.
 In contrast, Windows and macOS offer a more uniform and controlled environment, which can be preferable for users seeking simplicity and consistency.